0 commentaires

 Concretely, what does it do?

-⌛When is it taken?
+⌛When should it be taken?

-🎯Can I take some?
+🎯Can I take it?

-It is even recommended if you want to gain strength and improve your physical performance!
+It's even recommended if you want to gain strength and improve your physical performance!

-The studies that revolutionized creatine
+Studies that revolutionized creatine

-100 years of studies, that’s a lot, right?
+100 years of studies, that's a lot, isn't it?

-👨🦲You're gonna lose your hair with this
+👨🦲You'll lose your hair with that

-💉Stop doping
+💉Stop doping yourself

 🍆It will lower your sexual performance